-- 5. In the Server field, enter the IP address of the remote server you want the logs to go to. - 6.
+- 5. In the Unique ID field, enter a name or identifier that will be included in syslog messages.
+By default, this is the AirLink device name. - 6.
+In the Server field, enter the IP address of the remote server you want the logs to go to. - 7.
 In the Port field, enter the server port number.
-Default is 514. - 7.
+Default is 514. - 8.
 If you select TCP in the Transfer Protocol field, you'll be given the option to enable TLS Encryption and then to enable Client Authentication and/or Verify Peer Certificate.